 On 26th August, the President of the Republic of Kenya, whose legacy is to fight corruption, issued a 21-day directive for the perpetrators of this corruption to be brought to book.
 Until today, nobody has been taken to court.
 We are watching and we will watch.
 We will wait.
-You can hide your friends, colleagues in the political class or anybody, but I am sure a day will come when those who participated in this "heist" will pay for the crimes they have committed not only against the taxpayers of this country, but also against the many Kenyans who are today in their graves.
+You can hide your friends, colleagues in the political class or anybody, but I am sure a day will come when those who participated in this heist will pay for the crimes they have committed not only against the taxpayers of this country, but also against the many Kenyans who are today in their graves.

 Hon.
 Speaker, the matter before us is so serious.
 This House appropriated Kshs23 billion.
-Donors like the World Bank, Denmark and USAID paid.
+Donors like the World Bank, Denmark and United States Agency for International Development (USAID) paid.